 One common lure of a telecommuting arrangement is the misguided notion that staying home will make it easier to juggle caregiver demands and work demands.
 Whether it's kids, an elderly relative, or anyone else who happens to inhabit your home-now-office and requires some of your attention, the distractions are likely to take a sizable bite out of your focus and productivity.

 I'm not saying it's impossible to find a balance.
 I'm sure many of you out there have.
-(And please share your comments and tell us what works for you.)
 But make sure you take a good hard look at what's really going to happen if you try to manage domestic and professional responsibilities in the same space-time continuum.

 Of course, you need to give yourself some latitude here.
 But if you're going to succeed, you have to do a little self-policing.
 Or bribery.
 That can work.
 One time-honored trick is to promise yourself a break or reward at a certain time or after you accomplish a particular task.
 Sure, it has a kindergarten flavor.
 But if the devil on your shoulder is around five years old, as mine is, you might give it a try.